awpala/my-omscs-notes/cse-6220/00-introduction.md

 <img src="./assets/00-006.png" width="350">
 </center>

-In the PRAM models, the ***algorithmic analysis*** involves big O as before, however, there is additionally an attempt to reduce the total cost by up to a factor of $P$, the number of processors.
+In the PRAM models, the ***algorithmic analysis*** involves big O as before, however, there is additionally an attempt to reduce the total cost by up to a factor of $P$ , the number of processors.

 A PRAM model is arguably the simplest one available for a shared-user multi-core machine with **uniform memory access (UMA)** (which will be discussed later in this course).